kubemq-io/docs/docs/get_started/pubsub.md

 Now that you have KubeMQ installed and running, we will do the following steps:

 1. Subscribe a consumer to `hello-world` channel
-2. Publish "Hi KubeMQ" message in the the channel
+2. Publish "Hi KubeMQ" message in the channel
 3. Display the received message in the console.

-As showed in the following diagram:
+As shown in the following diagram:

 ![image info](./images/pub-sub-hello-world.png)